 Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due.
-The Company is exposed to liquidity risks in meeting its operating expenditures in instances where cash positions are unable to be maintained or appropriate financing is unavailable.
-The primary sources of funds available to the Company are cash flow generated by the ELG Mine Complex, its cash reserves, short-term investments and any available funds under the Revolving Facility.
+The Company is exposed to liquidity risk in meeting its operating expenditures in instances where cash positions are unable to be maintained or appropriate financing is unavailable.
+The primary sources of funds available to the Company are cash flows generated by the ELG Mine Complex, its cash reserves and any available funds under the Revolving Facility.

 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at December 31, 2020, the Company had cash balances of \$174.1 (excluding short-term investments of \$32.1) (December 31, 2019 - \$161.8).
+As at December 31, 2021, the Company had cash balances of \$255.7 (December 31, 2020 - \$174.1).
 The Company maintains its cash in fully liquid business accounts.

-As at December 31, 2020, the amounts outstanding under the Debt Facility totalled \$40.0 (December 31, 2019 - \$180.0).
+As at December 31, 2021, the \$150.0 Revolving Facility remains undrawn (December 31, 2020 - \$40.0 outstanding under the 2019 Debt Facility).

 Cash flows that are expected to fund the operation of the ELG Mine Complex and settle current liabilities are dependent on, among other things, proceeds from gold sales.
 If operations at the ELG Mine Complex are shut down for a prolonged period of time, the Company may not be able to generate sufficient cash flow to meet its obligations or satisfy certain requirements of the Debt Facility.
-The Company may have various options available to mitigate the risk of breaching requirements under the SARCA, including seeking a waiver from the Lenders, which is outside the Company's direct control and failing that, settling the loan entirely and so removing the requirements under the SARCA.
+The Company may have various options available to mitigate the risk of breaching requirements under the TARCA, including seeking a waiver from the Banks, which is outside the Company's direct control, and failing that, settling the loan entirely and so removing the requirements under the TARCA.